-This 48-week Early Childhood Education Level 2 program consists of both theory and practical training and is designed for you to become trained as an Early Childhood Educator.
+This 48-week Early Childhood Education Level 2 program offered at our Dartmouth and Sydney campuses consists of both theory and practical training and is designed for you to become trained as an Early Childhood Educator.
 Our regulated and provincially approved Diploma program will have you be career-ready in under one year.
 Most Early Childhood Education programs across the province of Nova Scotia are delivered over two years.

 You will learn to use holistic, play-based learning to create stimulating environments through natural discovery and invention.
 Students will learn to value the social and cultural contexts of children, the continuity of learning experiences and authentic assessment.
 You will also have the opportunity to apply your newly learned skills throughout your practicums.

 Early Childhood Educators (ECE) work with children who are six weeks to 12 years old.
 Whether you are working 1-on-1, or with a group of children, your primary role as an Early Childhood Educator is to fulfill your duty to help children with their emotional, cognitive, social, and physical needs.